 Ceramic veneer cementation is a crucial step to get the amazing, gorgeous, long-lasting smile your patient deserves.
 The greatness of high-end aesthetic bonded restorations lies not only in their aesthetics, but in their bond strength and their intimate adhesion to the healthy remaining structures, many times giving back to the tooth a lot of its original strength.
 When working additively this effect increases.
 In this article we will present a simple protocol using modern materials and taking the most of their advantages.

-All the laboratory work was done by Mr. Daniele Rondoni (Savona, Italya), a proud Styleitaliano Honorary member.
+All the laboratory work was done by Mr. Daniele Rondoni (Savona, Italy), a proud Styleitaliano Honorary member.